 Fines and fees: Replacement fees for lost or damaged books are determined on a case-by-case basis.
 Fines will be assessed for overdue books.

-We lend PC and MAC power charges to GW Law students.
+We lend chargers for laptops, phones, and other electronic devices to GW Law students.
 Chargers are available for check-out at the circulation desk.

 To request your ID for access to these services, send an email to firstname.lastname@example.org.
 Your email must include your first and last names, your @law.gwu.edu email address, your GWid, your class year, and the service for which you are requesting an ID.